corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 2. Create a `cordapps` subdirectory and copy the CorDapps used by the node.

 3. Change the database user to one with *restricted permissions*.
 This ensures the database cannot be altered.
-To run the remaining data migration, run:
+To complete the data migration, run:

 ```shell
 java -jar tools-database-manager-4.8-RC03.jar execute-migration -b . --core-schemas --app-schemas